softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-custom.md

 As already mentioned for more information about the format of this TOSCA NSD file visit [this][openbaton-csar-tutorial] site, as for now here is a shallow overview of the fields:

-An NSD's main components are Virtual Network Function Descriptors (VNFD) which are connected and together form the NSD.
+An NSD\'s main components are Virtual Network Function Descriptors (VNFD) which are connected and together form the NSD.
 Each VNFD has its own functionality and role in a NSD.
 The VNFDs in this example are specified in the yaml keys *ubuntuclient* and *ubuntuserver*.
 In the end our Network Service will be built of a client and a server and the client will connect to the server.